chocolacula/easy_reflection_cpp/readme/installation.md

 On Windows you can avoid building the generator - just use latest binary [release](https://github.com/chocolacula/easy_reflection_cpp/releases).
 There is nowhere to take precompiled **Clang** libraries, even distributed with [MSYS2](https://packages.msys2.org/package/mingw-w64-clang-x86_64-clang?repo=clang64) are not suitable.
-So, if you wanna build generator, you should build the libraries first.
+So, if you wanna build the generator, you should build the libraries first.

 You have to install and add to `PATH` variable: